Optical colour mixing - Royal Talens

 • Rembrandt acrylic paper

-• Amsterdam brushes: fine and medium gussow
+• Amsterdam brushes: a fine brush and a medium-sized gussow brush

 • Amsterdam Standard Series: Zinc White 104, Titanium White 105, Ultramarine 504 and Sap Green 623

-• Amsterdam acrylic markers (medium size): Ultramarine 504, Primary Cyan 572, Phthalo Blue 570, Burnt Sienna 411, Burnt Umber 409, Neutral Grey 710, Permanent Green 618, Yellowish Green 617, Primary Yellow 275, Yellow Ochre 227, Azo Yellow Deep 270, Oxide Black 735
+• Amsterdam acrylic markers (Medium): Ultramarine 504, Primary Cyan 572, Phthalo Blue 570, Burnt Sienna 411, Burnt Umber 409, Neutral Grey 710, Permanent Green 618, Yellowish Green 617, Primary Yellow 275, Yellow Ochre 227, Azo Yellow Deep 270, Oxide Black 735

-• Amsterdam acrylic markers (small size): Titanium White (105)
+• Amsterdam acrylic markers (Small): Titanium White (105)

-• Van Gogh graphite pencils
+• Van Gogh sketch pencils (preferred hardness)

 • Bruynzeel Design kneadable eraser